BigBird2025-4h/Driveology/README.md

 ### Location

-Used for:

-- Speed calculation
-- Route tracking
-- Distance calculation
-- Speed limit detection
+Used for speed calculation, route tracking, distance calculation, and speed limit detection.

 ### Motion Sensors

-Used for:

-- Hard brake detection
-- Phone usage detection
+Used for hard brake and phone usage detection.

-Grant permissions when prompted.
+Grant all permissions when prompted.

 ---